 This vocational course offers the unique opportunity to integrate an in-depth scientific knowledge of animal nutrition with the acquisition of business skills and a detailed operational understanding of the animal feed industries, developed through a series of case studies.
 This combination will equip you with the knowledge and skills for working in either research or industry.

-The programme is managed by the school's Division of Animal Sciences, which has internal reputation for research in animal nutrition, development, reproduction and biotechnology.
-The divison also manages a successful undergraduate degree in Animal Sciences.
+- The programme is managed by the school’s Division of Animal Sciences, which has an international reputation for research in animal nutrition, development, reproduction and biotechnology

 This programme will cover :